lammpstutorials/.github/profile/README.md

 The LAMMPS inputs are provided in [a dedicated repository](https://github.com/lammpstutorials/lammpstutorials-inputs), together with the data files, scripts, and parameter files.

-## Download the living ebook

-*LAMMPS tutorials* also exists as a free and open [living ebook](https://github.com/lammpstutorials/lammpstutorials-ebook), a LaTeX document that is compiled directly from the [website](https://lammpstutorials.github.io/).

 ## Author

 [Simon Gravelle](https://github.com/simongravelle) from LiPhy, UGA, CNRS, France.